Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 You can’t rely on products to drive all of your traffic.
 Especially not in such a competitive landscape.

-Specific, product based searches indicate that users are very deep in the buyer’s journey.
+Specific, product-based search terms indicate that users are very deep in the buyer’s journey.
 Here are the basic stages of the buyer’s journey:

 During the awareness or early stages of problem realization, users aren’t searching for products just yet.
 At least not specific or even branded ones.
 Instead, they are likely looking for more information.